traksag/blaze/README.md

 Blaze can load chunks from Anvil region files.
 Create a folder called 'world' in the repository root and copy paste the 'region' folder from some other place into it.
 Note that Blaze only loads chunks from the latest Minecraft version, hence you may need to optimise your world before copy pasting the 'region' folder.

-As of writing this, Blaze only runs in offline mode and has the following features:
+As of writing this, Blaze runs in offline mode and has the following features:

 1. Load chunks from region files with support for all block states.
 2. Chunk streaming to clients.